harrybreak/sar-broker/DESIGN.md

 ## RendezVous (RdV) between two tasks

-An instance of ``RdV`` is created every broker's request a connection or an accept with an other broker.
+An instance of ``RdV`` is created every broker's request a connection or an accept with an other broker ahead.
 Every broker stores the broker requests it sent or received earlier that still waits for a right accepting broker request, in a ``RdVMap``'s instance.
+Each instance of RdV is uniquely identified by its port number.
 This instance handles with connect/accept requests and notifies the broker when a connection is ready to be established between two tasks via a ``Channel`` instance (see below how channels work):

 ![RendezVous](rdv.jpg)